camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 - **RMSE**: Root Mean Squared Error.
 Best constant: target mean.
 More intuitive than MSE.
 It is not completely interchangeable for gradient-based methods as their gradients are not equal (there is a scaling factor)
 - **R-squared**: How much our model is better than the constant baseline.
 Best constant: target mean.
 MSE, RMSE, R-squared are the same from an optimization perspective
 - **MAE**: Mean absolute error.
 Best constant: target median.
 Use it when you have big outliers in the data that you don't want to penalize much.
 Problem: The gradient is not defined when the prediction is perfect.
+- **Huber loss**: Intermediate function between MSE and MAE
 - **(R)MSPE**: Mean Squared Percentage Error.
 Weighted version of MSE so that it cares about relative errors.
-Best constant: weighted target meann (objects with a small target value have higher weights)
+Best constant: weighted target mean (objects with a small target value have higher weights)
 - **MAPE**: Mean Absolute Percentage Error.
 Weighted version of MAE so that it cares about relative errors.
 Best constant: weighted target median (objects with a small target value have higher weights)
 - **(R)MSLE**: Root Mean Square Logarithmic Error.
 Used in the same situation than MSPE and MAPE as it cares about relative errors.
 However it penalizes more lower predictions than higher ones.

 ### Classification metrics :
 - **Accuracy**: How frequently our class prediction is correct.
 Best constant: predict the most frequent class
 - **LogLoss**: Logloss strongly penalizes completely wrong answers (remember that it looks at posterior probabilities).
 For example if we have a classifier assigning 0.4 score to an object of class 1, and other assigning 0.1, the later will be more penalized on this particular object.
 Best constant: set `a_i` to frequency of `i-th` class.
-TODO: when to use it?
 - **AUC-ROC**: Depends only on ordering of the predictions, not on absolute values.
 Can be seen as a pairwise loss: probability of pair objects to be ordered in the right way.
 Best constant: All constants give same score.
 Random predictions lead to AUC = 0.5
 - **Cohen’s (Quadratic weighted) Kappa**: Uses a baseline accuracy (i.e. percentage of largest class) to normalize accuracy.
 Very similar to what R2 does with MSE.
 There are versions of the metric using weights.